 Injecting fillers under the skin surface hides these structures, while thickening the overlying skin.
 Prominent veins can be treated with sclerotherapy, lasers, or direct excision.

 At Desert Hills Plastic Surgery Center, hand rejuvenation comes at a cost of $700 per syringe.
-During your free consultation, we will make sure you know the final cost and your financing options.
+During your consultation, we will make sure you know the final cost and your financing options.

 - A routine skin care program is an important part of hand rejuvenation.
 The products that you use regularly on your face can and should be used on your hands.
 Sunscreen is essential.

 - Light chemical peels of glycolic acid or transchloroacetic acid in low concentration can be used to improve discolorations.
 Multiple treatments are usually required.
 Hand skin is different than facial skin, lacking sebaceous glands that are the source of new skin cells.
 Therefore, hand resurfacing treatments need to be conservative to avoid scarring.
 Multiple sessions are usually required for desired results.

 - Lasers and other thermal resurfacing treatments such as Fraxel, Carbon Dioxide laser, IPL, Erbium laser, Q-Switched laser, and Thermage can be used, but at lower settings than typically used for the face.
 So again, multiple treatments are usually required for desired results.